oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

     * [List of Mentors](#list-of-mentors)
     * [Communication](#communication)

-Oppia is planning to participate in [Google Summer of Code 2020](https://summerofcode.withgoogle.com/)!
+Oppia has applied to participate in [Google Summer of Code 2020](https://summerofcode.withgoogle.com/)!
 GSoC is a global program which offers post-secondary students an opportunity to discover and work with open source organizations over the course of 3 months, while being paid a stipend.
 Students work closely with one or more mentors from an open source organization in order to implement either a project idea by the organization, or a proposal of their own.

+Since GSoC mentoring organizations will not be announced until February 21, 2020, it is not yet known whether Oppia will be participating in GSoC 2020.
+This page will be updated accordingly once it is known whether Oppia is participating.

 You might be interested in our GSoC info pages from previous years: [2019](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2019), [2018](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2018), [2017](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2017), [2016](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2016).